 It is almost impossible to identify victims of domestic slavery as the abuse happens completely behind closed doors and the regular laws that are in place to protect workers do not apply to them (for example, in the UK, domestic workers are not covered by Health and Safety laws or the Working Time Regulations 1998).
 In fact, Voice of Domestic Workers found that of the 500 domestic workers in the UK who they polled, 76% had experienced verbal or physical abuse, and they worked an average of 91 hours a week.

-Another type of human trafficking is forced crime, whereby the trafficker forces the victim to commit crimes on their behalf.
+Another unlikely type of human trafficking is forced crime, whereby the trafficker forces the victim to commit crimes on their behalf.
 Examples of forced crime can include forced begging, shoplifting, pick pocketing, sham marriages, benefit fraud, drug cultivation (such as cannabis farming) and transporting drugs between rural areas and cities (known as county lines).

-In every single form of human trafficking, you can find child labour.
+When it comes to human trafficking facts, there is one undeniable truth: in every single form of human trafficking, you can find child labour.
 Children are victims of sex trafficking, forced marriage, forced crime (we see this manifest in forced begging and drug running), and forced labour, as well as child soldiers.

 More than a quarter of slaves today are children (10 million), and this is due to the fact that children are easier to control and do not demand better conditions or wages.
 In fact, in communities where there is extreme poverty, parents often sell their own children into slavery.